ilinkuo/a-better-setTimeout/README.md

 * xxxxxxxhasRun: returns true if it has run at least once

   New Signature:
-* setTimeout(interval, handler, owner, manager), with the new arguments being optional
+* setTimeout(interval, handler, owner/tags, manager), with the new arguments being optional

 Considerations
 * Forward compatibility with timeout manager